gambitph/Stackable/readme.txt

 Requires at least: 5.2
 Tested up to: 5.3.2
 Requires PHP: 5.3
-Stable tag: 2.1.0
+Stable tag: 2.2.0
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-An Amazing Block Collection That Lets You Reimagine the Way You Use the WordPress Block Editor (Gutenberg).
+An Amazing Block Library That Lets You Reimagine the Way You Use the WordPress Block Editor (Gutenberg).

 == Description ==

 **Reimagine the Way You Use the WordPress Block Editor**

-[Stackable](https://wpstackable.com) is one of the first and most expansive block collections made specially for the new WordPress Block Editor (Gutenberg).
+[Stackable](https://wpstackable.com) is one of the first and most expansive block library made specially for the new WordPress Block Editor (Gutenberg).
 It adds essential custom blocks to Gutenberg’s arsenal to achieve a smooth page building experience.
 With its latest iteration, Stackable brings a suite of high quality blocks for page building, with precision design tools that let you build the perfect website and landing page that you want.

 [youtube https://www.youtube.com/watch?v=m2I-pCYPezk]